toledy/spotify/data_mining.md

-As should be obvious from the above - artists were grouped in a list of genres by Spotify.
+As should be obvious from the above - artists were characterized by a list of genres as opposed to a single genre.
 To make sense from these lists for every artist, genres were one-hot encoded instead.